faizalrf/documentation/sysbench.md

     execution time (avg/stddev):   59.9789/0.00
 ```

-the PREPARE is to be done only once, but the RUN can be performed multiple times, this will reuse the originally prepared data and generate a complex SELECT, INSERT, UPDATE, DELETE load while maintaining transactions.
+The PREPARE is to be done only once, but the RUN can be performed multiple times, this will reuse the originally prepared data and generate a complex SELECT, INSERT, UPDATE, DELETE load while maintaining transactions.
 A transaction will have multiple statements executuins within but the total number of queries per second will be much higher.

+Generally, after PREPARE, we can tune the server parameters like buffer_pool_size, tmp_table_size, encryption etc and rerun sysbench using `RUN` argument multiple times to see the impact of those parameters.

 For instance, the output above says `transactions:                        49716  (828.45 per sec.)` but the `queries:                             994320 (16569.03 per sec.)` is much higher since each transaction has many smaller events being generated.